Lena Platonos

 Lena Platonos (born 21 October 1951) is a Greek pianist and composer of electronic and art music.
-She took a leading role in the electronic music scene in the 1980s, while her work constituted an inspiration for Greek electronic musicians in the subsequent decades.
+She took a leading role in the Athens electronic music scene of the 1980s, and her work has constituted a lasting inspiration for Greek electronic musicians in the subsequent decades.
+She is most known for her participation in the Hellenic Broadcasting Corporation's (ERT) children's musical show Lilipoupoli, as well as for her unique personal work.

 Early life

 Born in Heraklion, Crete in 1951 (but raised in Athens), Platonos is the daughter of George Platon and Antigone Astrinaki.
 Her father George was a well-known composer and first pianist in the Greek National Opera.
 Lena started to play the piano at the age of two, and subsequently took lessons from her father.

 Studies

 She studied at the Athens Conservatoire under the guidance of Phoebe Vallinda and Marika Papaioannou and became a professional pianist at the age of eighteen, while in 1963 she won First Prize in the Katie Papaioannou Contest.
-She departed with a scholarship for studies abroad, first at the Vienna Academy and then in Berlin, where she came into contact with rock, jazz and eastern music.
-She returned to Greece during the course of the dictatorship and cooperated with Heracles Triantaphyllidis and his band ″DNA″, going back to Berlin in 1975 and returning again finally in 1978.
-Together with her then husband Dimitris Marangopoulos, she began to work with the Third Programme of the Hellenic Broadcasting Corporation (ERT), where she also became acquainted with Manos Hatzidakis who was at that time the director of the Third.
-With Hatzidakis she developed a long-standing professional and friendly relationship.
-She took part in the production of the broadcast ″Lilipoupoli″.
-Here, writing verses and music, her compositions are some of the most well-known songs of the broadcast, such as ‘Roza-Rozalia’ and ‘The dance of the Peas’.
+She departed with a scholarship for studies abroad, first at the Vienna Academy and then in Berlin, where she came into contact with rock, jazz and Eastern music.
+She returned to Greece during the course of the dictatorship and cooperated with Heracles Triantaphyllidis and his band DNA, going back to Berlin in 1975 and returning again finally in 1978.
+Together with her then-husband Dimitris Marangopoulos, she began to work with the Third Programme of the Hellenic Broadcasting Corporation (ERT), where she also became acquainted with Manos Hatzidakis who was at that time the director of the Third.
+She developed a long-standing professional and friendly relationship with him, and she took part in the production of the broadcast Lilipoupoli.
+Here, writing verses and music, her compositions are some of the most well-known songs of the broadcast, such as "Roza-Rozalia" and "The Dance of the Peas".